tylervanable/python_projects/spring2024/branching/README.md

 # Branching Problems
 The following are branching programs, some using the random library:
-* 'day_of_week_import': very basic program that utilizes the datetime library.
+* 'day_of_week_import': very basic program that utilizes the datetime library to display the date.
 * 'dog_food_schedule': IPO program that requests a time from the user, and gives the user a reminder to feed their dog, depending on the time of day.
 * 'favorite_beatle': IPO program that requests the user's favorite member of the Beatles, then outputs a personalized message depending on the user's choice.
 An example of a series-if program (if-elif-else structure)
 * 'leap_year_calc': IPO program that requests a year from the user, then determines whether the year is a leap year or is not a leap year.